Written on: July 24th, 2018 in News

 Originally from El Paso, Texas, Mahon attended high school in Fairfax, Va. and now lives in Lewes, Del.
 He graduated from the University of Delaware in May 2018 with both a bachelor’s degree in art history and a bachelor’s degree with distinction in anthropology.
 Mahon has wide-ranging archaeological experience including participation in field schools in St. Augustine, Fla. and on the Dutch Caribbean island of St. Eustatius.
 With interests in maritime- as well as African- and African-American-history, he helped organize a three-day program in Delaware featuring the Slave Dwelling Project, and has conducted research for the Zwaanendael Museum which resulted in a presentation entitled, “Painting a Portrait: Crystals and Hoodoo Aboard the H.M.S.
 DeBraak.”
 He is currently in the process of creating a brochure for the museum tentatively titled, “Seafarers of Salt: Black Sailors, the Sea, and Their Lives.”

-Keith Sands serves as a Physical-Plant Trades Mechanic I for the division’s Preservation Maintenance Team that maintains, repairs and preserves the agency’s facilities, museums and historic properties.
-He is currently assigned to the Buena Vista conference/event center near New Castle, Del.
+Physical Plant Trades Mechanic I Keith Sands is currently assigned to the Buena Vista conference/event center near New Castle, Del.
 Sands comes to the division after a nearly 30-year career at the former General Motors assembly plant in Wilmington where he rose to the position of team leader.
 He has also worked in cleaning and maintenance at a variety of oil refineries and chemical plants and, immediately prior to joining the division, worked for nearly three years in grounds maintenance at White Clay Creek State Park near Newark, Del.
 The Bear, Del. resident is originally from New Castle and is a graduate of Delcastle Technical High School.